-Professionals (either academics or practitioners) or registered postgraduate students based in the UK or DAC List countries.
+Professionals (either academics or practitioners) or registered postgraduate students based in the UK or a DAC-list country.

-Actively involved in, or planning to enter, a seaweed-related professional activity which is related to the objectives of the GCRF GlobalSeaweedSTAR Programme and the UN Sustainable Development Goals.
+Actively involved in, or planning to enter, a seaweed-related professional activity, related to the key objectives of GlobalSeaweedSTAR (as stated above) and the UN Sustainable Development Goals.

-Please note: Applicants can be of any nationality, provided they work either in the UK, or in a DAC-listed country.
-Anyone with outstanding reports for GS-STAR Grant Schemes is not eligible to apply.
+Please note: Applicants can be of any nationality, provided they are resident either in the UK or a DAC-list country.
+Anyone with outstanding reports for GlobalSeaweedSTAR grant schemes is not eligible to apply.

 The GS-STAR travel grant has enabled my participation at the 23rd International Seaweed Symposium (ISS2019).
 This is undoubtedly a great experience for early career researchers like me to get to know and establish network and potential collaborations with researchers working on various aspects of seaweed and microalgae research.
 Apart from that, the travel grant has also given me an opportunity to participate in the Kappaphycus genome workshop which gave rise to a number of exciting joint research efforts between several countries.

-Eligible costs for both UK and DAC-list country applicants can include economy travel, accommodation, conference registration fees, visa application fees (if required) and daily subsistence costs based on worldwide subsistence rates as set by the UK Government (effective 1 April 2019) .
+Eligible costs can include economy travel, accommodation, conference registration fees, visa application fees (if applicable) and daily subsistence costs based on worldwide subsistence rates as set by the UK Government (effective April 2019).

 Timing of application

-Applications to the GS-STAR Travel Grants will be firstly checked to ensure they have been completed in accordance with the eligibility criteria.
-Unfortunately, incomplete applications will not be considered.
-All eligible applications will then be assessed by at least two reviewers in accordance with the following criteria:
+Incomplete or ineligible applications will not be considered.
+All eligible applications will be assessed by at least two reviewers in accordance with the following criteria: